trilitech/ledger-app-tezos-baking/README.md

 ```
 (tezos_test_env)$ python3 -m pytest test --device nanosp
 ```
-Replace nanosp with any of the following for respective device: nanos, nanosp, nanox , stax , flex.
+Replace nanosp with any of the following for respective device: nanosp, nanox , stax , flex.

 These tests are run on Ledger emulator called speculos which emulates the actual ledger device.
 To run theese test on actual device you have to choose a backend.
 Run following commands to run these test on device:
 ```